-In the event of Mr. Kanders' death, his designees would be entitled to \$200,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.
+In the event of Mr. Kanders' death, his designees would be entitled to \$300,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.
 The Company also maintains term life insurance on Mr. Kanders in the amount of \$2,000,000 for the benefit of his designees.
-Additionally, in the event of his termination due to permanent disability or death, the Kanders Employment Agreement provides that all unvested stock options held by Mr. Kanders will immediately vest and become exercisable.
+Additionally, in the event of his termination due to permanent disability or death, the New Kanders Employment Agreement provides that Mr. Kanders will be entitled to receive, among other things, in one lump sum within thirty days of such termination: (a) five times the sum of (i) his highest annual base salary, plus (ii) the annual bonus for such year, in each case since January 1, 2020; plus (b) the amount of any accrued annual bonus; plus (c), five times the greatest annual amount of the full cost of maintaining his principal office.
+In addition, all grants of stock options and common stock granted under the New Kanders Employment Agreement or otherwise shall vest and become immediately exercisable and any lock-up provisions applicable thereto, or to any options granted to the Mr. Kanders will also be entitled to receive the Additional Kanders Termination Benefits.

-In the event of Mr. Walbrecht's or Mr. Kuehne's respective death, their respective beneficiary would be entitled to receive \$300,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.
-Additionally, in the event of his termination due to permanent disability or death, their respective employment agreements provide that all unvested stock options and unvested restricted stock held by the applicable executive will immediately vest and become exercisable, as applicable.
+In the event of Mr. Kuehne's death, his beneficiary would be entitled to receive \$300,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.
+Additionally, in the event of his termination due to permanent disability or death, the Kuehne Employment Agreement provides that all unvested stock options and unvested restricted stock held by him will immediately vest and become exercisable.